phac-nml/mob-suite/README.md

 ## Using MOB-typer to perform replicon and relaxase typing of complete plasmids and predict mobility

-You can perform plasmid typing using a fasta formated file containing a single plasmid represented by one or more contigs or it can treat all of the sequences in the fasta file as independant.
-The default behaviour is to treat all sequences in a file as from one plasmid, do not include multiple unrelated plasmids in the file without specifying --multi as they will be treated as a single plasmid.
+You can perform plasmid typing using a fasta formated file containing a single plasmid represented by one or more contigs or it can treat all of the sequences in the fasta file as independent.
+The default behaviour is to treat all sequences in a file as from one plasmid, so do not include multiple unrelated plasmids in the file without specifying --multi as they will be treated as a single plasmid.

 ```